Nathanpmyoung/nathanpmyoung.github.io/pages/Total vs average.md

 - In many situations there are tradeoffs between maximising the total of something and the average of it.
 	- Choosing a restaurant.
-Do you want to have a lot of food, or maybe less, very good food?
+Do you want to have a lot of food, or maybe less, very good food in a more aesthetic location?
+For the price of *lot* of McDonalds, I can get a small portion at a very fancy restaurant.
+	- Total vs average utilitarianism.
+Should we maximise utility, perhaps tiling the universe with rats on heroin, or should we aim for very high experiences for very few beings?
+	- Immigration.
+My loose understanding is that immigration is good for the economy in a total sense, but perhaps destabilises countries a bit if it is different enough from the current population.
+In this sense you have a total view (espoused by [[Bryan Caplan]]) vs an average view (espoused by, say, [[Garrett Jones]]).
+Jones advocates for immigration only that increases the average of the country receiving the immigrants.